Concatenated continuous driving of silicon qubit by amplitude and phase modulation

 If this is right

-- Numerical simulations show higher gate fidelity than conventional CCD schemes.
+- CMCCD reaches higher gate fidelity than conventional CCD schemes.

-- The scheme remains effective for qubit arrays that suffer from frequency variation, coupling mismatch, and low-frequency noise.
+- The scheme remains effective for qubit arrays that contain spreads in qubit frequency, drive coupling strength, and low-frequency noise.

-- The same modulation approach can be applied to trapped atoms, cold atoms, superconducting qubits, and NV centers.
+- The same modulation approach can be transferred to other driven systems such as trapped atoms, cold atoms, superconducting qubits, and NV centers.

 Where Pith is reading between the lines